icinganalysis/icinganalysis.github.io/content/basics/basics.md

 If there are conflicts, follow your formal training, and please let me know so that I can correct things.

-However, there are documents on those topics that contain some more general information, and excerpts from those will be used here.
+However, there are documents on those topics that contain more general information, and excerpts from those will be used here.

 ## License